Students explore the evolution of the international community’s response to genocide and examine how the U.S. has responded to six cases of genocide.

 Teaching About Contested International Issues: An Introduction to Brown University’s Choices Program with Confronting Genocide: Never Again?

-Brown University’s Choices Program invites educators to join us for a two-day, introductory immersion workshop on our curriculum and approach for teaching about contested international issues.
+Brown University’s Choices Program invites educators to join us for an introductory immersion workshop on our curriculum and approach for teaching about contested international issues.

 Our inquiry approach to controversial issues—both current and historical—will support your students to: